politicalphysicist/politicalphysicist.github.io/content/Politics/corbynVenezuela.md

 Of course, for party democracy to work there does have to be critical thinking and engagement beyond just supporting the leader.
-This was often not the case in Venezuela under Chavez, whose personality cult was deliberate strategy; it is easier to rally people around a messiah than an abstract concept.
-Too many Labour members do give uncritical support to Corbyn, but there are also plenty who do not.
+This was often not the case in Venezuela under Chavez, whose personality cult was at least partially a deliberate strategy; it is easier to rally people around a messiah than an abstract concept.
+Too many Labour members give uncritical support to Corbyn, but there are also plenty who do not.
 Even within Momentum you will find activists who differ with the leadership on issues such as Britain's relationship to the EU or free movement.
 This website, owned by one of the men behind Corbyn's leadership campaign, has published material critical of his policies in areas such economics and energy.
 It is paramount that we build on these glimmers of critical engagement within the party if we want the leadership to be accountable.

 Even if we fail in this, we have to ask ourselves whether Britons would allow the slide into authoritarianism seen in Venezuela.
 The institutions and